-New energy-efficient siding products keeping your home warm in the winter and cool in the summer, and are designed to better protect your home from the elements.
+New energy-efficient siding products keep your home warm in the winter and cool in the summer and are designed to protect your home from the elements better.
 Not only will your house look fresh and clean, but your utility bill will look a lot better, too.

 - Insulate to prevent frozen pipes

-Insulate pipes near windows, doors and in areas of the home that are unheated.
-Make sure to keep temperature around the pipes no lower than 55 degrees F.
+Insulate pipes near windows, doors and in unheated areas of the home.
+Make sure to keep the temperature around the pipes no lower than 55 degrees F.